-In addition, sensitivity analyses are regularly carried out, and the main scenarios tested cover significant variation in sales, loss experience and margin rates.
-The Liability Adequacy Test (LAT) evidences that the reserves for insurance contracts and investment contracts with a discretionary participation are sufficient in view of current estimations at 31 December 2019.
+Sensitivity analyses are regularly carried out, and the main scenarios tested cover significant variation in sales, loss experience and margin rates.
+The Liability Adequacy Test (LAT) evidences that the reserves for insurance contracts and investment contracts with a discretionary profit sharing are sufficient in view of current estimations.

-The maturity schedule for projected undiscounted changes in liabilities is as follows:
+The liabilities maturity schedule of undiscounted cash flows is as follows:

-Source : LAT 2019 Break Breakdown of the projection of liability flows at 12/31/2 by estimated matu In Euro million inf at 1 year from 1 to 10 years sup at 10 years TOTAL Amount liabilities 8,318 54,651 64,872 127,841
+Source : LAT 2020 Breakdown of the projected liability flows at 12/31/2020 by estimated maturity In millions of euros less than 1 year from 1 to 10 years over 10 years TOTAL Amount liabilities 7,435 47,941 66,988 122,364

-8.5 STRUCTURED ENTITIES
+7.5 STRUCTURED ENTITIES